 They were going to cut Peter open.
-Another tear escaped my eyes and slid down my face.
-I didn’t bother to wipe it away.
+More tears escaped my eyes and slid down my face.
+I didn’t bother to wipe them away.

 Dr. Kellogg retreated a step, then two.
 “You take as long as you want with him.
 Let the nurse know when you’re ready, and we’ll take care of the rest.
 We’ll need to know what mortuary you’ll be using.”

 “How do we know your doctors will even report what they find in the autopsy?” said a male voice behind me.

 I turned to look up at my son Niklas, who had spoken.
 He stood next to his brother, Stevan.
 I was glad to have both my strong sons at my side.
 Niklas gave me a tight smile and put a comforting hand on my shoulder.

 Dr. Kellogg paused at the door.
 “The hospital has already called the medical examiner.
 That’s protocol in a situation like this.
 They’ll be thorough.
 We all want answers.”

 At least the man didn’t talk about closure, although he probably wanted to.
 He looked exhausted, and for the first time I wondered how long he’d been at work.
 At least since Peter died during the night—and probably longer.

 No, Peter couldn’t be dead.
 This couldn’t be happening.
 It was all a terrifying dream.

 A weight seemed to crush my chest.
 “I need a breath of air,” I said.
 “Please help me up.”

 Niklas bent down and put an arm around me.
 “You don’t have to worry, Mom,” he whispered in my ear.
 “He’ll never hurt any of us again.”